35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 If the 252 social rented homes purchased from s106 contributions from private developments are also discounted against the against the whole programme of completed and on site units, then the number of council homes onsite or completed is reduced further to **1,813** and the number completed to just **242**.

-This does not take into account big loses of council housing elswhere eg on th Heygate and Silwood estates.
+This does not take into account big loses of council housing elswhere in Southwark eg on th Heygate and Silwood estates.

 Southwark’s pledge to build 11,000 council homes was a laudable attempt to make up for a market failure, but it is boosting the figures in a way which just disguises the fact that it has been running just to stand still and now that it has ended direct delivery......what?